jaspervdj/blaze-html/doc/rfc.markdown

 correct tag here (we will provide combinators for the common encodings) or send the encoding directly in the server response headers.

+[Needs to be expanded / describe problem more clearly]

 ## Specifying Html documents